wp-plugins/html-social-share-buttons/Readme.txt

 5. Then drag and drop this widget to your sidebar or header banner or footer.

-6. That’s all.
+6. That's all.
 Enjoy this widget.

 If you have any question about installation you may visit  <a href="http://www.zm-tech.net/wp-plugins/html-social-share-buttons/" rel="follow">Html shcial share button</a>.